gohugoio/hugo/docs/content/templates/go-templates.md

 ## Using Site (config) Parameters
-In your top-level configuration file (eg, `config.yaml`) you can define site parameters, which are values which will be available to you in chrome.
+In your top-level configuration file (e.g., `config.yaml`) you can define site parameters, which are values which will be available to you in partials.

 For instance, you might declare: